 Define all process timelines and deadlines, as well as major project milestones.
 This will help project managers track the progress, and defining specific milestones will help present the project plan in a comprehensive, understandable way, breaking the main schedule into separate trackable phases.
-Once again, the more specific your get, the better.
+Once again, the more specific you get, the better.

-Statement of work should specify who is responsible for which part of the project or a task.
+SoW should specify who is responsible for which part of the project or a task.
 This will help in disputes over results or delays.

 - Quality standards

 Everyone wants quality work.
 However, you must always define which quality of work is expected and how it will be defined.
 Putting in your statement of work that you have self-imposed quality standards sets a professional tone and gives you a chance to shine by meeting them.
-However, if the project requires independent quality check at the end of the project, note it in the statement of work, along with who will perform the quality check, how, its costs, the time it will take, etc.
+However, if the project requires an independent quality check at the end of the project, note it in the statement of work, along with who will perform the quality check, how, its costs, the time it will take, etc.

 - Inside and outside scope

 A statement of work always defines what the project will entail, but it is just as important to make clear what you will not be doing, or what is outside of your scope.
 Construction contractors are experts at this: they do the work agreed upon and nothing more, no matter what they run into, at least not until they have made a new statement of work or contract with their client.
-It is not a matter of being stingy or lazy, it keeps the project on task and makes sure the client is onboard with paying for extra services.
+It is not a matter of being stingy or lazy, it keeps the project on task and makes sure the client is on board with paying for extra services.

 - Ongoing support